 What about endoscopy RNs, does the license situation differ?

-Yes, and it matters: Michigan sits outside the nurse licensure compact, so an endoscopy RN needs a Michigan license by endorsement before starting, which is why we suggest beginning that process before the posting you want appears rather than after.
+Yes, and it matters: Michigan sits outside the nurse licensure compact, so an endoscopy RN needs a Michigan license by endorsement before starting, and any GI nurse eyeing procedural travel work in the state is better off getting that endorsement moving early than late.

 Which Junxion contracts in Michigan fit a procedural background best?

-OR nursing, CVOR nursing, cath lab RN, and cath lab tech roles carry our steadiest Michigan volume, and each has its own state page plus live listings on the board, though every one of them has credential requirements a recruiter should sanity-check against your background first.
+OR nursing, CVOR nursing, cath lab RN, and cath lab tech roles carry our steadiest Michigan volume, with sterile processing travel tech, CVOR surgical tech, and CSFA contracts doing the same on the allied side, and each has its own state page plus live listings on the board, though every one of them has credential requirements a recruiter should sanity-check against your background first.

 Want to know where you stand in Michigan?
 Reach out to Junxion.
-We’ll review your credentials, flag what’s open now, and set you up to hear first when an endo posting lands.
+We’ll review your credentials, flag what’s open now, and point you at the Michigan boards your experience can walk onto today.

 Explore More